Billy Ketkeophomphone

-Billy Ketkeophomphone (/fr/ /lo/; born 24 March 1990) is a professional footballer who plays as a forward or an attacking midfielder.
-Born in France to Laotian refugee parents, he plays for the Laos national team at international level.
+Billy Ketkeophomphone (/fr/ /lo/; born 24 March 1990) is a former professional footballer who played as a forward or an attacking midfielder.
+Born in France to Laotian refugee parents, he played for the Laos national team at international level.

 Club career

 Early career

 Born in Champigny-sur-Marne, Ketkeophomphone began his career with Racing Paris, before joining the prestigious Clairefontaine academy in 2003.
 After three years, he left the club to sign for Strasbourg.
 In summer 2008, he was promoted to the first team.
 He made his debut against Bastia on 1 December 2009 in the Championnat National playing 44 minutes.

 On 20 May 2011, he signed a five-year contract with Swiss Super League side Sion.
 He was released on 31 January 2012 and subsequently returned to France to sign a four-year deal with Tours.

 Angers

 On 16 June 2015, Ketkeophomphone signed with Angers, who had just been promoted to Ligue 1.
 He was the first footballer of Southeast Asian descent to have played in the top division of French football.
 On 4 October, he scored his first goal for Angers against Bastia.
 He played 38 games that season, scoring 6 goals.

 In his second season, he sustained a knee injury, restricting him to only five games, but still managed to score a goal.